birdieee/Daily-Weather-/README.md

 ## Future Improvements

-For future iterations of WeatherAura, we plan to:
+For future iterations of Daily-Weather-, we plan to:

 - Introduce a feature to provide weather forecasts for upcoming days, not just the current day.
 - Implement a map-based interface to allow users to select cities directly from a map.